Skip to main content

 }

-Note: However, the version segment of the API-endpoint will usually be hidden by a Proxy (for example an EDC Data Plane) that obfuscates the base-URL while allowing restricted client-side navigation along the path-structure defined by the AAS specification.
-For instance, a consumer can assume that (when accessing a DTR) adding the path-elements /shell-descriptors/{{someAasId}} will reliably yield a response containing an AAS-Descriptor.
+Note: The version segment of the APIAPI An API is a way for two or more computer programs to communicate with each other.-endpoint will usually be hidden by a Proxy (for example an EDC Data Plane) that obfuscates the base-URL while allowing restricted client-side navigation along the path-structure defined by the AAS specification.
+For instance, a consumer can assume that (when accessing a DTR) adding the path-elements /shell-descriptors/{someAasId} will reliably yield a response containing an AAS-Descriptor.

 2.1.3 Available Data Types